B-Rank: A top N Recommendation Algorithm: METHODS

-To test the algorithms I divided the data in two disjoint sets, a training set $S_{tr}$ and a test set $S_{ts}$.
+To test the algorithms the data are divided in two disjoint sets, a training set $S_{tr}$ and a test set $S_{ts}$.
 The training set is used to predict missing votes contained sin the test set.

-I implemented four different evaluation metrics: recall, precision, F1 and diversity.
+Four different evaluation metrics were implemented: recall, precision, F1 and diversity.
 The last is adopted from \cite{ZhKuLiMe09}.
 Recall for user $i$ is defined as the number of recovered items $d_{i}$ in the top $N$ places of the recommendation list, divided by the number of items $D_{i}$ in the test set for that user, thus $PR_{i}=d_{i}(N)/D_{i}$.
 Averaging over all users gives the final score for recall $PR$.
 Precision measures the number of recovered items in the top $N$ places divided by the length of the recommendation list $N$.
 For user $i$ we have $PP_{i} = d_{i}(N)/N$.
 The overall precision $PP$ is obtained by averaging over all $PP_{i}$.

 Increasing $N$ (length of the recommendation list) usually increases recall and decreases precision at the same time.
 To balance out these effects, it is common to use the F1 metric, the geometrical mean of recall and precision: $F1 = (2*PR*PP)/(PR + PP)$.